nathanows/ndwhtlssthr.github.io/_posts/2014-07-03-jekyll-tutorial.md

 - [**Jekyll/Hyde**](#jekyllhyde): Getting up and running using Jekyll and getting started with the Hyde theme
 - [**GitHub Pages**](#githubpages): Loading your page to GitHub Pages
 - [**Custom Domain**](#customdomain): Linking your newly created site to your personal domain
-- [**Next Steps**](#nextsteps): You've got a generic text online, now what?
+- [**Next Steps**](#nextsteps): You've got a generic site online, now what?

 ---

 ##<a name="audience"></a>Audience
-I'll preface this post by saying that I'm a total amateur, and therefore not really the standard Jekyll user.
+I'll preface this post by saying that I'm no expert on most any of this, and therefore not really the standard Jekyll user.
 This means that there may be elements I won't (read: can't) fully explain.
 If you're starting at a higher level, everything should still work, but may not have the meaty context you desire (mmm... meaty context...).

 That said, I'm writing this because this is what I wished I could find as I was going through this process.
 It also starts from scratch, literally.
 I recently updated to new computer so I was starting from nothing.
 This isn't likely to be the case for most of you, meaning you can skip some of the initial setup, but if you're brand new this is the tutorial for you.